Types of Stroke

 Thrombotic strokes.
 These are caused by a blood clot that develops in the blood vessels inside the brain.

 Embolic strokes.
 These are caused by a blood clot that develops elsewhere in the body.
-The clot then travels to 1 of the blood vessels in the brain through the bloodstream.
+The clot then travels to one of the blood vessels in the brain through the bloodstream.

 Thrombotic strokes are strokes caused by a blood clot (thrombus) that develops in the arteries supplying blood to the brain.
 This type of stroke is usually seen in older people, especially those with diabetes or high cholesterol and a buildup of fat and lipids inside the walls of blood vessels (atherosclerosis).